MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-uap-appointmentsproviderlaunchactions.md

 ---
-description: Declares actions to take when a appointment is launched.
+description: Declares actions to take when a appointment is launched (in Package/Applications).
 Search.Product: eADQiWindows 10XVcnh
 title: uap:AppointmentsProviderLaunchActions (Windows 10)
 ms.assetid: cc9178da-2a91-4c00-8af1-6c86a54cc7e3